Remote Work Program

 Community Outreach Assistants

-Our 2024 remote work cohort of 11 Bristol Bay residents underwent both in-person and virtual training to gain skills ranging from project management and basic administration, to strategic community outreach and voter education.
+Our remote work cohorts complete both in-person and virtual training to gain skills ranging from project management and basic administration, to strategic community outreach and organizing.

-The group later put this training in action by initiating community-based election education to improve civic engagement and voter turnout in Bristol Bay.
-They also each conceived of and executed a community-service project according to the needs of their community.
+Groups then put training into action by initiating projects in their home communities, such as local election education to improve civic engagement and voter turnout.
+They also each conceive of and execute a community-service project of their choice.

 • Google Workspace & Microsoft Office – digital productivity & collaboration